 If you have a disability and have an accommodations letter from the Disability Resources office, we encourage you to discuss your accommodations and needs with us as early in the semester as possible.
 We will work with you to ensure that accommodations are provided as appropriate.
 If you suspect that you may have a disability and would benefit from accommodations but are not yet registered with the Office of Disability Resources, we encourage you to contact them at access@andrew.cmu.edu.

 We must treat every individual with respect.
 We are diverse in many ways, and this diversity is fundamental to building and maintaining an equitable and inclusive campus community.
 Diversity can refer to multiple ways that we identify ourselves, including but not limited to race, color, national origin, language, sex, disability, age, sexual orientation, gender identity, religion, creed, ancestry, belief, veteran status, or genetic information.
 Each of these diverse identities, along with many others not mentioned here, shape the perspectives our students, faculty, and staff bring to our campus.
-We, at CMU, will work to promote diversity, equity and inclusion not only because diversity fuels excellence and innovation, but because we want to pursue justice.
+We will work to promote diversity, equity and inclusion not only because diversity fuels excellence and innovation, but because we want to pursue justice.
 We acknowledge our imperfections while we also fully commit to the work, inside and outside of our classrooms, of building and sustaining a campus community that increasingly embraces these core values.

+Each of us is responsible for creating a safer, more inclusive environment.
 Unfortunately, incidents of bias or discrimination do occur, whether intentional or unintentional.
 They contribute to creating an unwelcoming environment for individuals and groups at the university.
-Therefore, the university encourages anyone who experiences or observes unfair or hostile treatment on the basis of identity to speak out for justice and support, within the moment of the incident or after the incident has passed.
-Anyone can share these experiences using the following resources:
+Therefore, the university encourages anyone who experiences or observes unfair or hostile treatment on the basis of identity to reach out and report the concern at this link.
+All reports will be reviewed and addressed as appropriate and consistent with our policy.

 Wellness #